3pillarlabs/ios-PDFexporter/ReadMe.md

 ## Important notes

 Images need to be used in Asset Catalog as vector .pdf files.
-Apple provides support for vectorial images starting with Xcodes 6 and iOS 7.
+Apple provides support for vectorial images starting with Xcode 6 and iOS 7.
 Regular images are drawn at their actual size.
-At high zoom in level, the regular images look pixelated.
+At a high zoom level, the images look pixelated.

 ## License